Killx0n3/JuryRelationship/README.md

 Email: hossain.tanvir.m@gmail.com

-Originally this project was done by me in May, 2017.
+Originally this project was done by me in November, 2017.